kkots/ggxrd_hitbox_overlay_2211/README.md

 The mod can optionally hide its output from OBS recording (can be turned on in 'UI - Settings - General Settings - Dodge OBS Recording').
 Includes Hitbox Editor that can save/load edited hitboxes to/from .collision and .json files.
 Can speed up replay playback.
+Has Quick Character Select popup for 'Player Match' online mode (no default hotkey, need to assign one in 'Settings - Keyboard Shortcuts').

 ## Credits